bazelbuild/bazel/site/versions/master/docs/external.md

 )
 ```

-This indicates that `org.springframework:spring:2.5.6`, `javax.mail:mail:1.4`,
+The example above indicates that `org.springframework:spring:2.5.6`,
+`javax.mail:mail:1.4`, `httpunit:httpunit:1.6`,
-`httpunit:httpunit:1.6`, `org.springframework:spring-support:2.0.2`, and
+`org.springframework:spring-support:2.0.2`, and `org.slf4j:nlog4j:1.2.24`
-`org.slf4j:nlog4j:1.2.24` all depend on javax.activation.
-However, two of these
+all depend on javax.activation.
+However, two of these libraries wanted
-libraries wanted version 1.1 and three of them wanted 1.0.2.
-The `WORKSPACE`
+version 1.1 and three of them wanted 1.0.2.
+The `WORKSPACE` file is using
-file is using version 1.1, but that might not be the right version to use.
+version 1.1, but that might not be the right version to use.

 You may also want to break `transitive-deps` into smaller targets, as it is
 unlikely that all of your targets depend on the transitive closure of your